adarsh/manifesto/README.md

 ### Managing the Software Development Process

 * Software is best built with at least one other person.
   It's not impossible to do by yourself, but it won't come out as well and certainly won't be as much fun.
+* The best project management tools, in order, are Trello, Stickie Notes, and Nothing.
+If you need more than this, you are likely overplanning into the future or too far down in the implementation details, or both.

 ### Writing and Maintaining Healthy Code